Credit cards for fair or average credit

 What is fair credit?

-A credit score is generally considered “fair” when it falls between 580 and 669, according to FICO.
+A credit score is considered “fair” when it falls between 580 and 669, according to credit-scoring company FICO.
 At the same time, it’s important to understand that “fair” and “average” aren’t the same thing when it comes to credit scores.
 Scores of 580-669 might be categorized as fair.
-But these scores are below average in the United States.
+But these scores are below average in early 2025, when the national average FICO credit score was 715.

 Keep in mind that credit card issuers have their own criteria for determining which cards you can qualify for.
 Even with fair or below-average credit scores, there may still be credit card options available to you.